 “But woe to you Pharisees!
 For YOU TITHE mint and rue and every herb, and neglect justice and the love of God.
 These you ought to have done, without neglecting the others.

-This passage makes another point: If we are faithful in giving the commanded portion of our earnings or gain, but we neglect to be faithful elsewhere, our financial offering is null and useless.
-In American beast church, where the message is all about us and God’s blessing on us, we are taught to expect God will give us more money for our offerings.
+This passage makes another point: If we are faithful in giving the commanded portion of our earnings, or gain, but we neglect to be faithful elsewhere, our financial offering is null and useless.
+We don’t buy favor, folks.
+We give because we want to please Him by faith.
+In American beast church, where the message is all about us and God’s blessing on us, we are taught to expect that God will give us more money for our offerings.
 It is sad too, because the false prophets who teach that, live better than you off of that gimmick.
 God’s promise is that by our faithfulness we will be under His providence.
 Providence is a much more broad idea than money, folks.
 Only a greedy nation would interpret God’s promises through the narrow lens of wealth.
 How about health?
 Spiritual well-being?
 Protection from the evil powers of the unseen realm?
 How about a divine covering over our children when they are out of our sight?
 What about air, food, water, shelter, clothing?
 You see, God is more than a source of money.
-I mean, if you’re greedy, shown by your ingratitude in refusing to be faithful to God first in what you already have, why would God even prosper your greed?
+I mean, if you’re greedy, shown by your ingratitude in refusing to be faithful to God first, in what you already have, why would God ever prosper your greed?
 Would you give your drug addicted child drugs?
-God does not bless a sin problem or a disobedient person.
-Ever!
+God does not bless a sin problem or a disobedient person, ever!

 For everyone who asks receives, and the one who seeks finds, and to the one who knocks it will be opened.
 Or which one of you, if his son asks him for bread, will give him a stone?
 Or if he asks for a fish, will give him a serpent?
 If you then, who are evil, know how to give good gifts to your children, how much more will your Father who is in heaven give good things to those who ask him!